inventriz/node/node-message-broker/README.md

 ### Run the client 2
 - open command prompt
 - navigate to the project folder
-- run another client
+- run another client with the following command

 node socketClient.js [name1] [host] [port]

 ### Similarly you can run other clients as well

 - Go to any client command prompt
-- Type anything and press <enter>
+- Type anything and press [enter]
 - You will see this typed string is brodcasted across all the other client
 - This is happening using TCP socket communication